LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/important-config.md

 ### :material-star:{ .nice-to-have } Intercept Network

-This is a Chrome-only feature that significantly improves response capture reliability.
-When enabled, IntenseRP Next uses a Chrome extension to intercept DeepSeek's responses directly from the network stream instead of scraping them from the page.
+This is a Chrome/Edge feature that significantly improves response capture reliability.
+When enabled, IntenseRP Next uses a browser extension to intercept DeepSeek's responses directly from the network stream instead of scraping them from the page.

 You'll notice the difference most with streaming responses, complex structures, HTML tags, images, LaTeX, and code blocks - they come through cleanly without formatting issues.
-If you're using Chrome (which is recommended anyway), definitely turn this on.
+If you're using Chrome or Edge (which are recommended), definitely turn this on.

 ### :material-palette:{ .subjective } Deepthink and Search